enrich your dog’s life

 This helps add an element of calmness to wearing a harness and leash, as opposed to these items always signifying a stimulating walk.

-If you don’t have a front lawn, you could use a snuffle mat.
+If you don’t have a front lawn, you could use a snuffle toy, the Puzzle Plait is a customer favourite.

 I then started scatter feeding in the field at the bottom of our garden.

-Usually he would run around a field to no end.
-But he’d actually hop back into the garden over the dry stone wall when he was done.
-This is partly because he’s ready for a drink after he’s eaten but it’s still good that he began choosing a sleep on the sofa over the alure of the countryside.
+Usually, he would run around a field to no end, but after a scatter, he’d hop over the dry stone wall and back into the garden.
+This is partly because he’s ready for a drink after he’s eaten, but it’s still positive that he began choosing a sleep on the sofa over the allure of the countryside.

 I always make sure we’re alone when scatter feeding as I don’t want him to be surprised by other dogs or have dogs eat food that may not agree with them (so always be mindful of this when scatter feeding outside).